angelosat/personal-project/README.md

 # Current state
 * Iterating on different systems in a rotation in order to prevent burn-out
 * Still a lot of legacy code from early iterations that is slowly phased out/refactored, in order to not break everything at once.
-* A lot of leftover code and comments that are being cleaned up to make the project more readable, since the decision to upload to github was fairly recent.
+* In the process of cleaning up unused code and comments to make the project more readable, since the upload to github was done in a hurry.

 # Highlights
 Εvery system built in C# from the ground up with just Microsoft XNA.
 Rediscovering the wheel in some cases but eliminating unnecessary overhead and gaining valuable exercise and insight.